thoughtspot/tse-step-by-step/lesson-04-start-coding/README-04.md

 ## Review the main files

-We won't go into all of the files yet.
+We won't go into all the files yet.
 The apis and images folders we can address later in the course.
 The three main files for the application are index.html, tse.css, and tse.js.

 ### index.html

 This is a standard HTML page and will serve as the primary page for the application.
 We'll just embed everything into the resulting document object model (DOM).
-This file will only be used to define the content of the applcation.
+This file will only be used to define the content of the application.
 The layout and dynamic portions of the application will be done in the CSS and JS files.

 A few sections of this file are worth looking at:

 The first section creates a div for a modal box.
-The resulting modal will have a x so we can close it.
+The resulting modal will have an x, so we can close it.
 By default, this modal is going to be hidden.
 We'll show and hide it using CSS properties.
 It's hidden to start with.

 ~~~
 <div id="show-data" class="modal">